Applied and Technical Studies

 The Automotive Collision Repair and Refinishing program is offered at the

 Trades & Technology Centre at the Canada Education Park in Chilliwack.
-Office hours are 8 a.m. to 4 p.m., Monday to Friday.
+The Reception Centre office hours are 8 a.m. to 4 p.m., Monday to Friday.
 Classes and shops are in session between 8 a.m. and 2 p.m., Monday to Friday.